-The Bible talks about the spiritual tool of fasting, which can be used properly or improperly.
-What is fasting, and how does God want us to fast?
+The Bible talks about the spiritual tool of fasting.
+What is biblical fasting?
+How does God want us to fast?
 What are the spiritual benefits of fasting?

 Fasting, by definition, is going without food and/or drink for a period of time.
-Typically it is done for religious reasons and involves a person refraining from both food and drink (Esther 4:16), although there are variations that may be done for health reasons (a juice fast, for example, where one would refrain from eating and only drink juice for a period of time).
+Typically, biblical fasting involves a person refraining from both food and drink (Esther 4:16).
+However, there are variations that may be done for health reasons (a juice fast, for example, where one would refrain from eating and only drink juice for a period of time).

 Fasting in the Bible

 Why should we fast?
 There are many reasons to fast and many spiritual benefits of biblical fasting.
 We see from the biblical examples that fasting should be used as a means to humble ourselves before God and seek His forgiveness, comfort, help, guidance, strength and His will.
 Fasting allows us to draw closer to God.

 Fasting and the Day of Atonement